-The maximum data rate can be estimated as follows.
-Assuming signal keep coming consistently, SPIROC2b will be continuously switched between three states called Acquisition, AD Converting and Readout.
-Only in Acquisition state can SPIROC2b receive signal from SiPM and stored in SCA in the rate of about 5MHz.
-Another two states should be seen as "dead-time" status.
-There is 16 depth in SCA, so 4us for Acquisition, according to measurement, \sim 4ms for ADC & Readout.
-So data rate is 16 events per 4ms which equals to 4 kHz.
-Each fulfilled data packaged is 2 Kbytes in size.
+The maximum data rate to the Back-End electronics can be estimated as follows.
+Assuming continuous operation, the SPIROC2b will be switched between three states called Acquisition, AD Converting and Readout.
+Only in the Acquisition state can SPIROC2b receive signal from the SiPM and store in received charge in the SCA at a rate of about 5MHz.
+The two other states contribute to the "dead-time" status.
+There is depth of 16 in the SCA corresponding to 4μ s for Acquisition, and an additional ~ 4 ms for ADC and Readout.
+Therefore, the maximum data rate is 16 events per 4ms which corresponds to 4 kHz.
+Each data package is 2 Kbytes in size.

-More chip in one layer will multiply the duration of Readout.
-Assuming that there are 4 chips in one layer.
-So there is 16ms for Readout.
-Maximum events rate is reduced to 1kHz and leads to about a transmission of 5Mbyte/s.
-This can easily be managed with 100M links.
+The number of chips readout in series in a single layer will multiply the duration of Readout.
+Assuming that there are 4 chips in one layer, there is 16ms for Readout.
+The maximum events rate is reduced to 1 kHz and leads to about a transmission of 5 Mbyte/s.
+This can easily be managed with 100Mbps links.

-The power consumption in the front-end will be dominated by ASIC and more specifically by analog part of ASIC.
-Opening all modules, one SPIROC2b is consuming 250.8mW of which about 150mW is consumed by analog part.
-In actual use, most of cycle is ADC and Readout.
-It leads to about 150mW power consumption per chip and 4mW per channels.
+The power consumption in the front-end will be dominated by the ASIC and more specifically by the analog part of the ASIC.
+One SPIROC2b consumes 250.8mW of which about 150mW is consumed by the analog part.
+In actual use, most of the cycle is in ADC and Readout.
+This leads to about 150mW power consumption per chip and 4mW per channel.

-The electronic calibration and cosmic ray test have been done.
-From these electronic calibration we have obtained that the noise of readout system is 46fC in RMS and high gain and low gain is 151/pC and 10.3/pC while maximum ADC range is 4096.
-So dynamic range that from 100fC-300pC of readout system is measured by electronic method.
-Cosmic ray results shows that the system can distinct MIPs signal from pedestal well and figure out that about 1pC.
+The electronic calibration and cosmic ray tests have been done.
+From these electronic calibrations we have obtained that the noise of readout system is 46 fC in RMS.
+The least-significant bit of the ADC in high gain and low gain is 151/pC and 10.3/pC, respectively, while the maximum ADC range is 4096.
+A dynamic range of 100fC-300pC of the readout system is measured with this method.
+Cosmic ray results show that the system can distinguish a MIPs signal from pedestal well with a measured charge of approximately 1 pC.
 5.4 Hadronic Calorimeter for Particle Flow Approach

-High-granularity hadronic calorimeter concept is to play an essential role in PFA-based experiments such as CEPC.
-It allows to separate the deposits of charged and neutral hadrons and to precisely measure the energy of the neutrals.
-The contribution of the neutrals to the jet energy, around 10% on average, fluctuates in a wide range from event to event, and the accuracy of the measurement is the dominant contribution to the particle flow resolution for jet energies up to about 100 GeV.
-For higher energies, the performance is dominated by confusion, and both topological pattern recognition and energy information are important for correct track cluster assignment.
-High-granularity hadronic calorimeter is thus needed to achieve excellent jet energy resolution.
+High-granularity hadronic calorimetry is an essential concept in PFA-based experiments such as those proposed for CEPC.
+The high spatial granularity provides a means to separate the deposits of charged and neutral hadrons and to precisely measure the energy of the neutrals.
+The contribution of the neutrals to the jet energy, around 10% on average, fluctuates in a wide range from event-to-event, and the accuracy of the measurement is the dominant contribution to the particle flow resolution for jet energies up to about 100 GeV.
+For higher energies, the performance is dominated by a term in the PFA resolution called the confusion term.
+This term originates from failures in both the topological pattern recognition and energy information that are important for correct track cluster assignment.
+A high-granularity hadronic calorimeter is thus needed to achieve excellent jet energy resolution.